 An internship as part of your UTS Engineering or IT degree is a chance to make valuable connections and start building your industry network.
 Your internship work colleagues may become lasting contacts who let you know about potential job opportunities and act as your mentors and referees in the future.

 Completing internship programs as part of your UTS degree means you’re able to offer something different on your resume by including your industry-relevant work experience.
 It’s a sure-fire way to get you noticed by potential employers when looking for that all-important first job out of uni.

 Keen to learn more about a degree that sets you apart from your peers when you graduate?

 Hear what current UTS Engineering and IT students have to say

 Bachelor of Information Technology Co-operative Scholarship Program

-Clarissa Lim first learned about the UTS Bachelor of Information Technology Co-operative Scholarship Program as a Year 12 student at high school.
+Clarissa Lim first learned about the UTS Bachelor of Information Technology Co-operative Scholarship Program as a Year 12 student.
 Now in her second year at UTS, Clarissa has already had a taste of the working world thanks to a six-month internship at PwC.